 I make my own Red Chili Paste at home but you can buy a bottle as well.

-Whole Spices – You will need a few whole spices such as cinnamon, cloves, green cardamoms, and bay leaves.
+Whole Spices – You will need a few whole spices such as cinnamon (dalchini), cloves (laung), green cardamoms (hari elaichi), and bay leaves (tejpatta).

 Fresh Herbs – Fresh herbs like cilantro (fresh coriander leaves) and mint leaves add a refreshing flavor.

-Others – You will also need onions, vegetable oil, plain yogurt (dahi, curd), ginger garlic paste, fresh tomatoes, lime juice, salt, and water.
+Others – You will also need onions, oil, plain yogurt (dahi, curd), ginger garlic paste, fresh tomatoes, freshly squeezed lime juice, salt, and water.